backlitbytes/lil-game-dream/README.md

 Can you find all the games that let you find all the games?

-Future things:

-- touch should probably work by entering the button area and leaving the button area - which may be a big PITA
-- performance issue all of the sudden!
+Share Blocking:

 - buttons releasing isn't working right with multiple presses
-- move the carts... maybe to the bottom of the screen
-- carts should enter with an animation + noise
 - punch it all up
-- unlocked carts in local storage (so folks don't need to repeat on refresh)
 - sound effects (mostly of the game pad clicks)
-- metadata (so sharing this looks nice)
+- metadata (turn back on server rendering??) (so sharing this looks nice)

+Future things:

+- touch should probably work by entering the button area and leaving the button area - which may be a big PITA